FiammettaC/Data-Science-for-Chemical-Engineers/README.md

 # Python-for-Chemical-Engineers
+THIS IS A TEMPORARY REPOSITORY, THE CODE WILL BE COMMITTED TO: https://github.com/FiammettaC/AI-for-Chemical-Engineers.

 This is a practical course designed for chemical engineers that want to learn how to program in Python.
 The course is very practical and will cover various topics, such as basic Python syntax, data analysis, machine learning and image processing.

 Please fill in our online survey if you have any feedback: https://forms.gle/YSpXw5awUHGtMYas5.